shoushouminami/modelpress-downloader/README.md

 ###### 2.15 (2020/05/15)
 * Adapt to new page layout on natalie.mu.js
-* Minor popup text tweak.
+* Minor popup.html and permission.html text tweak.

 ###### 2.14 (2020/04/20)
 * Add Chinese name